Fabien-Chouteau/ada-config-generator/README.md

 ```
 # Example

-This examples covers most of the features implemented in the POC.
+This example covers most of the features implemented in the POC.

 Project file:
 ```